ket.qulib¶

 cooling_rate – The decay factor applied to the temperature at each step (0 < cooling_rate < 1).
 Defaults to 0.99.

 num_evaluations – The number of independent annealing runs to execute.
-If None, it defaults to the total number of available CPU cores.
+Defaults to 16.

 - Returns: